 No. 974 RAF Beach Balloon Squadron consisting of Nos.
 51 and 52 Beach Balloon Flights, helped to protect the beaches in the JUNO area during Operation NEPTUNE, the assault landings in Normandy, France – D-Day, 6th June 1944.

-There is no Operations Record Book available for No. 974 RAF Beach Balloon Squadron and the information we have about the Squadron’s activities comes from other sources, principally the ORB of No. 2 RAF Beach Squadron.
+There is no Operations Record Book available for No. 974 Squadron during its period as a Beach Balloon Squadron.
+The original 974 Squadron had been based in the Middle East and the record for the Squadron jumps from the return from the Middle East to the re-formation of the Squadron in the Autumn of 1944, in the U.K., for the return to the Continent as a Port Balloon Squadron.
+The information we have about the Squadron’s activities as a Beach Balloon Squadron comes from other sources, principally the ORB of No. 2 RAF Beach Squadron.

 In January 1944, two Beach Balloon Units from No. 958 Balloon Squadron were attached to No. 2 RAF Beach Unit.
 No. 51 Beach Balloon Unit was to be located with No. 103 Beach Section and No. 52 Beach Balloon Unit with No. 104 Beach Section.

 No. 51 RAF Beach Balloon Unit joined No. 103 RAF Beach Section for Exercise “ROUNDABOUT” with No. 7 Beach Group on 4th January 1944.
 When they returned from this exercise on 12th January, No. 51 Beach Balloon Unit was located with No. 103 RAF Beach Section for training, and on 14th January they moved to the Highcliffe Hotel, Bournemouth.